apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ## Read-After-Overwrite Consistency

-S3Guard provides read-after-overwrite consistency through ETags (default) or object versioning.
+S3Guard provides read-after-overwrite consistency through ETags (default) or object versioning checked either on the server (default) or client.
 This works such that a reader reading a file after an overwrite either sees the new version of the file or an error.
 Without S3Guard, new readers may see the original version.
 Once S3 reaches eventual consistency, new readers will see the new version.

 Readers using S3Guard will usually see the new file version, but may in rare cases see `RemoteFileChangedException` instead.
 This would occur if